rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

-The proverbs of Solomon, son of David, king of Israel : ^0101
+The proverbs of Solomon, son of David, king of Israel: ^0101

 To know wisdom and instruction, to understand words of insight, ^0102

 to receive instruction in wise dealing, in righteousness, justice, and equity; ^0103

-to give prudence to the simple, knowledge and discretion to the youth — ^0104
+to give prudence to the simple, knowledge and discretion to the youth-- ^0104

 Let the wise hear and increase in learning, and the one who understands obtain guidance, ^0105

 to understand a proverb and a saying, the words of the wise and their riddles. ^0106

-The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction. ^0107
+The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction. ^0107

-Hear, my son, your father’s instruction, and forsake not your mother’s teaching, ^0108
+Hear, my son, your father's instruction, and forsake not your mother's teaching, ^0108

 for they are a graceful garland for your head and pendants for your neck. ^0109

 My son, if sinners entice you, do not consent. ^0110

-If they say, Come with us, let us lie in wait for blood; let us ambush the innocent without reason; ^0111
+If they say, "Come with us, let us lie in wait for blood; let us ambush the innocent without reason; ^0111

 like Sheol let us swallow them alive, and whole, like those who go down to the pit; ^0112

 we shall find all precious goods, we shall fill our houses with plunder; ^0113

-throw in your lot among us; we will all have one purse — ^0114
+throw in your lot among us; we will all have one purse"-- ^0114

 my son, do not walk in the way with them; hold back your foot from their paths, ^0115